Sensors Guide · Air Combat

 Stealth aircraft use several techniques to reduce their Radar Cross Section (RCS):

-Shape: Angled surfaces reflect radar energy away from the receiver (F-117’s faceted design, F-22/F-35’s blended shapes)
+Angled surfaces reflect radar energy away from the receiver — the F-117’s facets, the F-22/F-35’s blended curves.

-Radar-Absorbing Materials (RAM): Special coatings and structural materials that absorb radar energy and convert it to heat
+Special coatings and structural materials that absorb radar energy and convert it to heat.

-Edge alignment: All edges (wings, tails, intakes) are aligned to the same angles, creating just a few narrow radar “spikes” instead of reflections in all directions
+All edges point in the same few directions, creating narrow radar “spikes” instead of reflections everywhere.

 |---|---|---|